 How the Weld Seam Inspection Works

-During the visual welding seam inspection, the profile sensor is guided along the real welding seam.
-The sensor is positioned so that the profile line generated is orthogonal to the welding seam.
+During the visual weld seam inspection, the profile sensor is guided along the real welding seam.
+The sensor is positioned so that the profile line generated is perpendicular to the welding seam.
 The joining of the individual profiles in the application software creates a 3D image, which is examined by the software for irregularities – taking into account a set tolerance.
 If deviations are found during the subsequent evaluation, a corresponding signal is output by the software.

 Versatile for Welding Processes

 With the following types of welding, for example: